The Children's Education Advisory Service (CEAS) provides expert and impartial advice about the education of service children.

 - the 1988 Education Act enabled some secondary schools to establish themselves as CTCs.
 14 were established between 1988 and 1993.
 CTCs operate outside of local authority management arrangements and are funded direct by the Department of Education and partnership with sponsorship which they had to secure before their CTC status was granted.
 CTCs are comprehensive schools with a specific focus on science and technology.
 The Department for Education is encouraging all CTCs to become Academies.

 - these schools are ‘independent’ comprehensive state schools.
 They are set up by independent sponsors but with the backing of their local authorities.
 They all have specialist school status in one or more subjects.

-- only two groups of children may be placed in special schools: those with completed Statements of Special Educational Needs for who such placements are deemed appropriate and those without Statements whose needs have become so severe and complex that they are placed in such schools for the purposes of assessment.
+- only 2 groups of children may be placed in special schools: those with completed Statements of Special Educational Needs/education, health and care plan for who such placements are deemed appropriate and those without Statements whose needs have become so severe and complex that they are placed in such schools for the purposes of assessment.
 Additionally, an increasing number of special schools are applying for and being awarded ‘specialist status’.
 This status confirms a specialism /specialims in a range of subjects and special needs areas.
 Age ranges of special schools vary considerably; some offer 3 to 19 provision on the same site albeit with clear structural separation within the organisation of the school.
 Others are solely primary or secondary special schools.
 Each local authority offers a different pattern of provision.